What if we tell you getting your teeth extracted without insurance, won’t be a nightmare? Yes! Low-cost teeth extraction abroad can be your savior.

 5. Full Mouth Extractions

-These apply to patients who have only a few teeth remaining in a particular arch.
-If the remaining teeth are also compromised in some way, the dentist recommends extraction.
+These apply to patients who have only a few teeth remaining in mouth.

 6. Broken Natural Tooth Crown